 Crucially, however, it is important to note that the use of the strategic tools, and indeed the choice of framework, is intertwined with a business policy.

-After all, as we shall explore later, it is a business’ policy which establishes a commonly accepted understanding of what drives decision making.
+After all, as we shall explore later, it is a business’ policy that establishes a commonly accepted understanding of what drives decision-making.

-It is those decisions which impact the framework, tools and execution of a business’ strategy.
+It is those decisions that impact the framework, tools, and execution of a business strategy.